dante0747/coderator.dev/_posts/2020-12-25-how-to-make-your-reviewer-cry-using-optional.md

 ## Using orElse(null)
 The other common mistake I usually encounter in code reviews is somehow philosophical; that's using **orElse(null)**.
 What’s wrong with it?
-To find the answer let's review the motivation of Optional existence.
+To find the answer, let's review the motivation of Optional existence.
 As I previously mentioned, **Optional** exists to help you not to face the problems caused by **null** references such as **NullPointerException**.
 On the other hand, we also talked about the **orElse** method in the previous section.
 Now, put these two parts together.
 Does it make any sense to ask our **Optional** object to return **null** if it’s empty